openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 # Format specification for the internal CVS format

+## Encoding

+The whole data file is encoded as UTF-8.
+Writers of the file may choose not to use the whole unicode range for simplicity and restrict themselves to 7-bit ASCII for simplicity, because it is identical with UTF-8.
+The OBS does this for example, since it only produces data that can be encoded this way.
+Parsers should interpret the whole file as UTF-8 however, since other data sources may produce special characters inside the file, such as in free text comment fields.

+The file must not include a [BOM](https://de.wikipedia.org/wiki/Byte_Order_Mark).

 ## Metadata

 The 1st line of the CSV file contains key value metadata as URL encoded